 Progress in medicines for children

 Nowadays, efforts are being made worldwide to bring more child-appropriate medicines onto the market and obtain authorisation for them.
 In 2007, regulations under EU law entered into force in Europe with the aim of improving the range of medicines available for paediatric use.
-Since the revised Therapeutic Products Act came into force in 2019, the Swiss pharmaceutical industry has also been able to submit additional data on safe and effective use in children to Swissmedic when requesting authorisation for a new medicinal product.
+Since the revised Therapeutic Products Act came into force in 2019, the pharmaceutical industry in Switzerland has also been required to submit a pediatric investigation plan to Swissmedic when applying for marketing authorization for a new drug.
+Children and adolescents must also be taken into account when developing new drugs.
+The pediatric investigation plan must describe how data will be collected in order to evaluate the use of the drug in children and adolescents.
+It also ensures that the necessary study data on children and adolescents is only collected when appropriate and that children and adolescents are not exposed to unnecessary risks.

 Further information